NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 Mounting permanent storage on a cluster
 """""""""""""""""""""""""""""""""""""""

-Your project’s permanent storage [AWS s3 bucket, Azure’s Block blob storage, or GCP’s bucket] can be mounted on an active cluster, or set to attach a bucket when starting a cluster, as a standard setting on a resource configuration.
+Your project's permanent storage [AWS s3 bucket, Azure's Block blob storage, or GCP's bucket] can be mounted on an active cluster, or set to attach a bucket when starting a cluster, as a standard setting on a resource configuration.
 Having the permanent storage mounted on a cluster allows a